 - AI or the rule-based options you need

 Here are a few of the chatbot marketing platforms we love:

-Lobster is a SaaS solution that's been approved for use in regulated industries.
-With this platform, you can launch a fully managed AI-powered chatbot in 4–6 weeks.
+EBI.AI’s SaaS solution for creating and managing AI assistants has been approved for use in regulated industries.
+With this platform, you can launch an AI assistant in minutes online, or ask them to do it for you.